Dash Mining Calculator

 Calculator fields explained

-Difficulty factor – The more people are trying to mine Dash the harder it becomes to actually mine.
-Difficulty is a metric that measures “how hard is it to mine?” at the current moment.
-This information is taken automatically from the Ethereum network, you do not need to change it.
+Difficulty factor – The more people are trying to mine Dash, the harder it becomes to actually mine it.
+This is due to difficulty – a metric that measures “how hard is it to mine?” at the current moment.
+This information is taken automatically from the Dash network, you do not need to change it.

-ETH/USD exchange rate – How much USD can you get for 1 ETH.
+DASH/USD exchange rate – How much USD can you get for 1 DASH.

 Pool fees – Usually miners group together into mining pools in order to increase their chances of successful mining.
 The pool takes a certain fee from the earnings.